jaseknighter/flora/README.md

 ## Norns UI

 Flora's interface consists of five pages (or screens).
 Navigation between pages occurs using Encoder 1 (E1).
-The controls for each screen vary and can always be accessed using the key combination: Key 1 (K1) + Key 2 (K2).
-The instructions may also be found in the *flora_instructions.lua* file contained in the /lib directory.
+While the controls for each screen vary, basic instructions for each screen can always be accessed using the key combination: Key 1 (K1) + Key 2 (K2).
+The instructions may also be found in the 'flora_instructions.lua' file contained in the /lib directory.

-For many parameter updated using the Encoder 2 (E2) and Encoder 3 (E3), fine-grained changes can be made by pressing K1 along with the encoder (specifics are detailed below.)
+For many parameters, fine-grained adjustments can be made by pressing K1 along with the encoder (specifics are detailed below.)

 ### Screens
 #### Plant